simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-impact-of-certification-updates-on-your-it-career/index.en.md

 * **Attend webinars and workshops**: Participate in webinars and workshops conducted by certification providers to gain insights into the latest updates.
 * **Join professional networks**: Engage with professional networks and associations to stay connected with industry trends and certification updates.

-Remember, staying updated with certification changes is not only essential for professional growth but also for maintaining a competitive edge in the job market.
+Remember, staying updated with certification changes isn't only essential for professional growth but also for maintaining a competitive edge in the job market.

 ### Certification Updates as a Path to Specialization